Vaudeville: Decline

-Architecture
+Theatre architecture

 The most striking examples of Gilded Age theatre architecture were commissioned by the big time vaudeville magnates and stood as monuments of their wealth and ambition.
 Examples of such architecture are the theatres built by impresario Alexander Pantages.
 Pantages often used architect B. Marcus Priteca (1881–1971), who in turn regularly worked with muralist Anthony Heinsbergen.
 Priteca devised an exotic, neo-classical style that his employer called "Pantages Greek".

 Though classic vaudeville reached a zenith of capitalization and sophistication in urban areas dominated by national chains and commodious theatres, small-time vaudeville included countless more intimate and locally controlled houses.
 Small-time houses were often converted saloons, rough-hewn theatres, or multi-purpose halls, together catering to a wide range of clientele.
 Many small towns had purpose-built theatres.
 A small yet interesting example might include what is called Grange Halls in northern New England, still being used.
 These are old-fashioned, wooden buildings with creaky, dimly-lit, wooden stages, which were meant to offset the isolation of a farming lifestyle.
 These stages could offer anything from child performers to contra-dances to visits by Santa to local, musical talent, to homemade foods such as whoopee pies.